The benefits of outdoor learning and play are far too important to forfeit, and by far outweigh the risks of an accident

 Outdoor learning risk management

 As an organisation, Learning through Landscapes is committed to children being able to experience challenging play and learning activities in the day-to-day environment of their school or nursery grounds.

-We absolutely support the need to balance the benefits of any activity against the risks associated with that activity.
+We balance the benefits of any activity against the risks associated with that activity.
 We want to enable schools and nurseries to make careful and considered judgements that will allow children to develop the skills that they need for a fulfilling adult life.

 We believe strongly in the benefits of managed risk for children and we are proud to have endorsed the International School Grounds Alliance Risk Declaration.